U.S.News & World Report

 Ohio State's Wexner Medical Center is proud of many more accolades and achievements, some of which include:

-- The 2 Ross team in the Ross Heart Hospital received the Beacon Award for Excellence in 2013, recognizing it as one of the best critical care units in the nation.
+- The Surgical Intensive Care Unit (SICU) at University Hospital recieved its first Beacon Award for Excellence, recognizing it as one of the best critical care units in the nation.
 This honor, sponsored by the American Association of Critical-Care Nurses, is presented for providing the highest quality outcomes and exceptional care to patients and their families.

-- The cancer program is one of only 40 in the country to be designated a comprehensive cancer center by the National Cancer Institute.
-In its 2010 and 2011 renewal review, Ohio State's Comprehensive Cancer Center received the NCI's highest possible rating.
-View the full press release on the NCI's renewal review.
+- The cancer program is one of only 41 in the country to be designated a comprehensive cancer center by the National Cancer Institute.
+In its most recent renewal review, Ohio State's Comprehensive Cancer Center received the NCI's highest possible rating.

 More Ohio State University Wexner Medical Center Points of Pride